zongyz/react-sortablejs/README.md

 ## Installation

 `sortablejs` and `@types/sortablejs` are peer dependencies.
-The latter only used if intellisense/typescript is desired.
+The latter is only used if intellisense/typescript is desired.

 ```shell
 npm install --save react-sortablejs sortablejs